goatshriek/stumpless/docs/SECURITY.md

 # Stumpless Security Policy
 This document describes the security support for Stumpless, including versions that will be patched and the procedure for submitting vulnerabilities.
+It also includes security-relevant guidance on how to use the library, and particular pitfalls that must be avoided to ensure that vulnerabilities are not introduced into the system.

 ## Supported Versions
 The table below lists the current supported versions of Stumpless.
 Generally,